databricks/terraform-databricks-examples/README.md

 # terraform-databricks-examples

+This repository contains the following:
+* Examples of implementing CI/CD pipelines to automate your Terraform deployments using Azure DevOps or Github Actions.
-This repository contains multiple examples of implementing CI/CD pipelines to deploy Databricks resources using [Databricks Terraform provider](https://registry.terraform.io/providers/databricks/databricks/latest/docs).
+* Different implementation examples of Databricks on Azure, AWS and GCP using [Databricks Terraform provider](https://registry.terraform.io/providers/databricks/databricks/latest/docs)

 ## General workflow